innrvoice/react-atom-trigger/README.md

 To trigger "events" `AtomTrigger` needs some kind of simple scroll event provided.

 ```
-type SimpleScrollEvent = {
+type ScrollEvent = {
     scrollX: number;
-    scrollY: number
+    scrollY: number;
 };
 ```

-## Usage
+## Utility methods

-If you do not already have logic for getting/updating needed container dimensions or handling scroll, you can use simple `useWindowDimensions` and `useContainerScroll` hooks, which are also available to import.
+For someone who wants everything out-of-the-box, `useWindowDimensions`, `useWindowScroll` and `useContainerScroll` hooks are also available for import.

 ## Examples

-You can play with the examples: https://codesandbox.io/dashboard/all/react-atom-trigger
+It is sometimes better to tweak and see for yourself.
+You can play with [CodeSandbox examples](https://codesandbox.io/dashboard/all/react-atom-trigger).